Oduig/how-to-choose-a-web-framework/README.md

 ## About
-I am a software engineer and full-stack web developer at a consultancy bureau in Eindhoven, The Netherlands.
-Lately, we see more and more customers coming our way asking for experience in web technology, and we wanted to expand our knowledge in the area.
-We hope to use this article as a framework (no pun intended) for future web projects and new developers.
+I am a full-stack web engineer at a software consultancy bureau in Eindhoven, The Netherlands.
+Lately, we see more and more customers asking for experience in web technology and we wanted to expand our knowledge in the area.
+We hope to use this article as a framework (pun intended) for future web projects and new developers.

 #### Contributing
 I am just one voice in a very big crowd, and I cannot be an expert on *all* of the discussed topics.
 I encourage you to share different views.
 Feel free to submit pull requests for additions, clarifications, grammar fixes or any sort of change in general that you think would improve the text.
 If this resonates with a lot of people,